britram/rains-prototype/draft-trammell-rains-protocol.md

 represent the state of the zone at that point in time.
 The following actions result in allowed inconsistencies:

-- Creation of a new assertion: Shards and pshards in range, and zones signed before this assertion was created and which are still valid, prove that this assertion is nonexistent, although it does now.
+- Creation of a new assertion: Shards and P-Shards in range, and zones signed before this assertion was created and which are still valid, prove that this assertion is nonexistent, although it does now.
 - Changed object value of an assertion: Shards in range and zones signed before this assertion was created and which are still valid, prove that this assertion is nonexistent, althoug it does now.
-- Expiration of an assertion: Shards and pshards in range, and zones signed before this assertion has expired and which are still valid, prove that this assertion exists, although it does not anymore.
+- Expiration of an assertion: Shards and P-Shards in range, and zones signed before this assertion has expired and which are still valid, prove that this assertion exists, although it does not anymore.
 - Revocation of an assertion: Same inconsistencies as for expiration of an assertion with the addition, that the assertion itself might still be cached and served although it has been revoked.

-Two sections for proving nonexistence (shard, pshard or zone) which have an overlapping range and validity time where in between the signing of the two sections any of the above mentioned actions leading to inconsistencies happend, become inconsistent as well.
+Two sections for proving nonexistence (shard, P-Shard or zone) which have an overlapping range and validity time where in between the signing of the two sections any of the above mentioned actions leading to inconsistencies happend, become inconsistent as well.
 One of them has the old view, while the newer one has the updated view about the assertion.
-Note that there is no inconsistency between a pshard and any other section proving nonexistence if only the object value of the assertion has changed (a pshard does not store this information).
+Note that there is no inconsistency between a P-Shard and any other section proving nonexistence if only the object value of the assertion has changed (a P-Shard does not store this information).

 Note that most assertions are consistent between each other as the union of them